History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Medieval All Saints church

-aside from the church the only building of note is Brauncwell Hall, a late 17th century farmhouse of rubble dressed with ashlar under a tile roof.
+Aside from the church, the only building of note is Brauncewell Hall, a late 17th-century farmhouse of rubble dressed with ashlar under a tile roof.

 Curiously, there is a second deserted medieval village in the parish; with the remains of Dunsby located east-south-east of Brauncewell.